svante66/stash-dynamic-webhook/README.md

 # Stash Dynamic Webhook

-After making commits to Stash make HTTP(S) GET requests to URLs based upon rule-sets matching refs in the git changeset.
+After making commits to Stash, make HTTP(S) GET requests to URLs based upon rule-sets matching refs in the git changeset.

 This allows for making simple regex matches against, say, the branch merged into -- and build a dynamic URL based upon the match.